AhmedSHG97/restaurant/README.md

 * used events , listeners and notifications for emails and notifications.
 * used dependency injection.
 * used laravel passport for tokenizations.
+* used laravel socialite for social login used identification
 * used linux
 * used apache2
 * used mysql.